List of countries by aircraft and spacecraft exports

 The following is a list of countries by exports of aircraft, including helicopters, and spacecraft (Harmonized System code 8802).
 Exports realized under secret code are not counted.
 The use of secret code is particularly frequent for military equipment, including military aircraft.
 For example, Russia exported 14 fighter aircraft Su-30 in the year 2016, as well as other types of military aircraft.
 Depending on sources, the Su-30 are sold at more or less US$50 million per unit.
+Similarly, Pakistan has made deal of 40 JF-17 Block 3 to Azerbijan worth $4.6 billion in 2025.